 Applications must be submitted via the Royal Society’s Grants and Awards management system (Flexi-Grant®).

 There are two rounds per year.
 Round 1 closed on Friday 31 August.
-Round 2 will open in October 2018 and close on 31 December 2018.
+Round 2 opened on 31 October 2018 and closes on 3 January 2019.

-Applications received by the Round 1 application deadline will be considered by appropriate members of the Selection Panel by the end of September 2018 at which time the outcome is likely to be announced.
+Applications received by the Round 2 application deadline will be considered by appropriate members of the Selection Panel in February 2019 at which time the outcome is likely to be announced.

 If you have any further queries about the scheme or application process please contact email@example.com.